thinkb4/a-walk-in-graphql/lessons/day_02/day_02.md

 #### Query nested and field level arguments

-So far we've seen nothing worthy of the "legendary mighty awesomeness of arguments usage" award.
+So far, we've seen nothing worthy of the "legendary mighty awesomeness of arguments usage" award.
 That's about to change, like, forever.

 What if we need to get a specific subset of records with a specific subset of related records like the following: